 GNSO Review Working Group Brief Summary Progress and Implementation Status Report November 2017-February 2018

 This is a brief summary Progress and Implementation Status Report of the GNSO Review Working Group that is executing and overseeing the implementation of the GNSO Review 2 (GNSO2) recommendations.
 This Report is a required periodic update to the GNSO Council.
 The Working Group was initiated on 15 March 2017 and has been meeting bi-weekly.
+The GNSO Review Working Group provided a 6-month report required by the Board of Directors Organizational Effectiveness Committee (OEC) to the OEC and the GNSO Council at the ICANN60 meeting in November 2018.
+See: https://gnso.icann.org/en/drafts/gnso-review-progress-implementation-report-19oct17-en.pdf.

 The original suggested timeline for implementation has been adjusted to reflect the fact that the Implementation Plan was not adopted by the ICANN Board until 03 February 2017, and to reflect the Working Group’s progress, but the overall goal for the implementation of all recommendations is unchanged.
 The Working Group expects to complete the implementation of all of the recommendations within the original timeline, not later than September 2018.

 Status Summary: